lytedev/dotfiles/readme.md

 This list is a pseudo-comprehensive list of stuff I want to achieve or have do-able through these dotfiles as well as a basic TODO list for exploring the world of unix in my dream utopia of command-line heaven.

-* mpd hooked up to Google Music
-* ncmpcpp as a client to the mpd server
 * email client (mutt?)
-* flesh out neovim/vim as my primary editor
-* until then, add Sublime Text configuration
 * use or create a highly-usable CLI client for KeePass database management